bonsai-rx/docs/articles/reactive-accumulate.md

 ### Examples

-Use `Accumulate` to continuously count the number of notifications in a sequence.
+Use `Accumulate` to compute the running sum of a sequence of periodic values.

 :::workflow
 ![Accumulate Example](../workflows/reactive-accumulate-example.bonsai)